cedricwalter/cedricwalter.github.io/_posts/2006-08-16-sorry-for-the-instability-of-my-homepage.md

 2. I switch the SEO [OpenSEF.org](http://open-sef.org/) engine OFF 5 minutes ago (I was having 9500 DB based rewriting rules), the site is now lightning fast…
 3. I am looking in logs files, hacker are not all so smarter and I should see something there… (or at least now anyone can run a botnet and use penetration software without knowing how it works)
 4. I may deactivate some subdomains to better determine if it is a software bug or an attack on one of my subdomains: my [Wiki](http://wiki.waltercedric.com), [Forums](http://forums.waltercedric.com), [Demo](http://demo.waltercedric.com), [Demo2](http://demo2.waltercedric.com), [Shop](http://shop.waltercedric.com)
-5. <span style="font-weight: bold;">Server hardening #1: I will update the server with Yast (Package manager of SuSE) and set auto update
-6. <span style="font-weight: bold;">Server hardening #2: I will launch one more time [chkrootkit](http://www.chkrootkit.org/)
+5.Server hardening #1: I will update the server with Yast (Package manager of SuSE) and set auto update 6.Server hardening #2: I will launch one more time [chkrootkit](http://www.chkrootkit.org/)
     [chkrootkit](http://www.chkrootkit.org/) is a tool to locally check for signs of a rootkit (“Root Kits” is the art of hiding files/directories/processes after a server/desktop break-in….)
     and
     [rkhunter](http://www.rootkit.nl/): Open-source GPL rootkit scanner for Unix-like systems.
 Scans for rootkits, trojans, backdoors and local exploits.
-7. <span style="font-weight: bold;">Server hardening #3: either install SELinux (Security-enhanced #Linux)
+7.Server hardening #3: either install SELinux (Security-enhanced #Linux)
-    [Security-enhanced #Linux ](http://www.nsa.gov/selinux/)<span style="font-style: italic;">is a research prototype of the #Linux® kernel and a number of utilities with enhanced security functionality designed simply to demonstrate the value of mandatory access controls to the #Linux community and how such controls could be added to #Linux.
+    [Security-enhanced #Linux ](http://www.nsa.gov/selinux/)is a research prototype of the #Linux® kernel and a number of utilities with enhanced security functionality designed simply to demonstrate the value of mandatory access controls to the #Linux community and how such controls could be added to #Linux.
 The Security-enhanced #Linux kernel contains new architectural components originally developed to improve the security of the Flask operating system.
 These architectural components provide general support for the enforcement of many kinds of mandatory access control policies, including those based on the concepts of Type Enforcement®, Role-based Access Control, and Multi-level Security.
     <span style="font-style: italic; font-weight: bold;"> and/or
-    [AppArmor](http://www.novell.com/linux/security/apparmor/) <span style="font-style: italic;">gives you network application security via mandatory access control for programs, protecting against the exploitation of software flaws and compromised systems.
+    [AppArmor](http://www.novell.com/linux/security/apparmor/) gives you network application security via mandatory access control for programs, protecting against the exploitation of software flaws and compromised systems.
 AppArmor includes everything you need to provide effective containment for programs (including those that run as root) to thwart attempted exploits and even zero-day attacks.
     But both will be rather difficult to install because the server is using SuSE 9.3 and this may also interfere with Plesk….
-8. <span style="font-weight: bold;">Server hardening #4:I will add <span style="font-style: italic;">mod\_security
+8.Server hardening #4:I will add mod\_security
-    <span style="font-style: italic;"> ModSecurity<sup style="font-style: italic;">TM</sup><span style="font-style: italic;"> is an open source intrusion detection and prevention engine for web applications (or a web application firewall).
+     ModSecurity<sup style="font-style: italic;">TM</sup> is an open source intrusion detection and prevention engine for web applications (or a web application firewall).
 Operating as an Apache Web server module or standalone, the purpose of ModSecurity is to increase web application security, protecting web applications from known and unknown attacks.
-    <span style="font-style: italic;">and eventually document it in an article.
+    and eventually document it in an article.
-9. <span style="font-weight: bold;">Server hardening #5:I will monitor the number of login ssh attempts to avoid sshd logins using simple username-password combinationsor dictionary based attacks.
+9.Server hardening #5:I will monitor the number of login ssh attempts to avoid sshd logins using simple username-password combinationsor dictionary based attacks.
     from [http://www.linuxquestions.org/questions/showthread.php?t=340366 ](http://www.linuxquestions.org/questions/showthread.php?t=340366)<div adejf="0" id="post_message_1731658" jx53a="17" style="font-style: italic;">Several reports indicate that the malicious code is a scanner designed to identify systems with weak username/passwords.
 Once a weak system is identified, its IP address is appended to a list for manually exploitation later on.
 However, the possibility of a unknown exploit has not been ruled-out.
 All Linux users are recommended to implement a sensible username and password policy in order to avoid being compromised by this tool.
 An example of a sensible policy would be at least the use of non-dictionary, alpha-numeric+punctuation characters.
 Restricting sshd access to only those systems necessary will further reduce the possiblity of compromise.
 Access restriction can be done using iptables or tcp\_wrappers (hosts.allow/deny)

     Further information about this tool and failed sshd logins can be found here: